sgclasher/agentic-ai-flow/README.md

 # Agentic AI Flow Visualizer

 A Next.js application for visualizing ServiceNow agentic AI data as interactive flow diagrams.
-This tool transforms structured data from ServiceNow's agentic AI platform into an interactive, collapsible node graph that helps users understand the relationships between use cases, triggers, agents, and tools.
+This tool transforms structured JSON data from ServiceNow's agentic AI platform into an interactive, collapsible node graph that helps users understand the relationships between use cases, triggers, agents, and tools.

 ## Purpose